 \section{Related Work}

-\textit{LightningNetworkDaemon}, the majority implementation present on the Lightning Network \cite{zabka2022empirical} has two models for estimating the success probabilities of paths: \textit{apriori} and \textit{bimodal}.
-The \textit{apriori} model assumes a constant probability on untested channels also taking into account capacity of the channel and payment size\cite{lightningnetworkdaemon}.
-The \textit{bimodal} model is an outcome of Pickhardt et al.'s work\cite{pickhardt2021security} whereby they sampled balances in the Lightning Network and found that portions of channels followed different distributions.
-They observed that about 30\% of channels balances were concentrated on one side while the rest of the channel balances made up a uniform distribution.
+\textit{LightningNetworkDaemon}, the majority implementation present on the Lightning Network \cite{zabka2022empirical}, has two models for estimating the success probabilities of paths: \textit{apriori} and \textit{bimodal}.
+The \textit{apriori} model assumes a constant probability on untested channels, taking into account channel capacity and payment size \cite{lightningnetworkdaemon}.
+The \textit{bimodal} model is an outcome of Pickhardt et al.'s work \cite{pickhardt2021security} where they sampled balances in the Lightning Network and found that portions of channels followed different distributions.
+They observed that about 30\% of the channel balances were concentrated on one side while the rest of the channel balances made up a uniform distribution.
 The assumption of a bimodal distribution is a configurable path estimator option in LND as of version v0.16.

 The next majority implementation present on the Lightning Network is \textit{core-lightning}.
 In the default pathfinding behavior, paths are weighted using a fee and risk factor.
-This weight takes into consideration the risk of locking up liquidity for some number of blocks, with bias to larger capacity channels.
+This weight takes into account the risk of locking up liquidity for some number of blocks, with bias to larger capacity channels.
 The \textit{core-lightning} implementation also includes a plugin architecture to extend and customize its functionality.
 One such plugin, altpay, implements pickhardt payments with probability scoring.
-This payment algorithm is the result of work by Pickhardt and Richter to generalize payments as a minimum cost flow problem\cite{pickhardt2021optimally}.
-Here, the cost considers both the fee and reliability of a path.
+This payment algorithm is the result of work by Pickhardt and Richter to generalize payments as a minimum-cost flow problem \cite{pickhardt2021optimally}.
+Here, the cost considers both the fee and the reliability of a path.
 The reliability of the path is estimated using an uncertainty network.
-The uncertainty network is updated in a similar fashion to the trial-and-error approach in a single path payment.
+The uncertainty network is updated in a similar fashion to the trial-and-error approach in a single-path payment.
 However, multipath payments explore multiple paths, are split into smaller amounts, and are not constrained by the liquidity of a single route.
-In their work, these authors observed that multipath payments can more reliably move funds across the network as compared to single path payments.
+The authors found that multipath payments move funds across the network more reliably than single-path payments.